odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

  serverName.
 * The value of the environment variable is a json payload with 2 named properties
     * `remoteServerName` the remote view server name.
-    * `remoteURL` the server root url for the view server.
+    * `remoteURL` the platform root url for the view server.
 * An example of the environment variable you would specify for a UI tenant with server name `aaa` with a remote server name `  cocoView1` and remote URL of `https://localhost:9443 ` is ` EGERIA_PRESENTATIONSERVER_SERVER_aaa={"remoteServerName":"cocoView1","remoteURL":"https://localhost:9443"}`